Instant Pot Goat & Bell Pepper Curry

 - Press the Cancel button to turn off the Instant Pot.
 Secure the lid and set the pressure release to Sealing.
 Select the Meat/Stew Pressure Cook setting and set the timer for 25 minutes on High pressure.

 - Once finished, use a tong or wooden spoon to move the Pressure Release to Venting to manually release the pressure.

-- Open the pot and select Sauté setting on More.
+- Open the pot and select Sauté setting on More/High.
 Let the remaining moisture evaporate for about 5-6 minutes, then add the green bell pepper and sauté for another 5 minutes or until the curry cooks down and turns glossy.
 Stir only as necessary to allow the moisture to evaporate.